-The Code of Federal Regulations (CFR) Title 40: Protection of Environment, Part 58: Ambient Air Quality Surveillance requires state and local air pollution control agencies to adopt and submit to the Environmental Protection Agency (EPA) Regional Administrator an Annual Monitoring Network Plan (AMNP) by July 1, 2021.
+The Code of Federal Regulations (CFR) Title 40: Protection of Environment, Part 58: Ambient Air Quality Surveillance requires state and local air pollution control agencies to adopt and submit to the Environmental Protection Agency (EPA) Regional Administrator an annual Air Monitoring Network Plan (AMNP, or the Plan) by July 1, 2022.
 The AMNP provides for the establishment and maintenance of an air quality surveillance system that consists of a network of monitoring stations.
 A proposed AMNP must be made available for public inspection and comment for at least 30 days prior to submission to EPA.